sonyarianto/pocketbase-docker/README.md

 ## What is this?

-Dockerized Pocketbase, based on https://github.com/krushiraj/pocketbase-docker/blob/main/Dockerfile and https://github.com/bscott/pocketbase-docker/blob/main/Dockerfile.
+Dockerized Pocketbase (https://github.com/pocketbase/pocketbase), based on https://github.com/krushiraj/pocketbase-docker/blob/main/Dockerfile and https://github.com/bscott/pocketbase-docker/blob/main/Dockerfile.
 Just for my personal use case scenario.

 ## Notes

 - Read the `Dockerfile`.
 - Pocketbase expose port 8090 on container.
 - Please update `POCKETBASE_VERSION` on `Dockerfile` to the latest version.
+See at https://github.com/pocketbase/pocketbase/releases.
 - This example is just for own personal use case that using Pocketbase as container, on a sub domain, I am using Nginx container to do reverse proxy and I am using Cloudflare DNS.

 ## Sample of Docker Compose